-How to Teach Novice Teachers
+How to Train Novice ESL Teachers

 Teaching abroad is a fun and increasingly popular way to travel, but what most people don’t tell you is that teaching is hard work, it’s never easy, imagine how much harder it is to teach when you don’t speak your students’ language!
 This was me in Cambodia.

 I thought, my volunteering would be assisting qualified teachers who knew what they were doing.
 That was how I started and was the case mainly for shorter stay volunteers only there for a couple of weeks.
 However, the schools were severely understaffed and there was more of a need for me to take my own class.
 I had never taught before and didn’t really know where to start.